 For example, while the main hospital operates 24/7 and requires utilities at all times, other departments, such as outpatient clinics, don’t.
 Through the BAS, the facilities department is able to schedule mechanical, water and electrical utilities only when they’re needed, instead of having them on at all times.

 “The BAS enables us to operate our facilities appropriately and safely without being wasteful,” said Lapolla.
-“It’s a better, more efficient use of our precious natural resources.”
+“Since 2014, the footprint of our main campus in Akron has grown by 63%, but we’re proud to report since then our total utility consumption has decreased by 4%.”

 Reducing energy waste